andrerfcsantos/personal-website/content/posts/global-gitignore.md

 ## What to put in the global gitignore file?

-The main use of the global gitignore file for me is to have Git ignore those hidden folders IDEs sometimes create.
+The main use of the global gitignore file for me is to have Git ignore those hidden folders IDEs and other tools sometimes create.
 I'm taking about folders like `~/.idea` for Jetbrains IDEs, and `.vscode` for Visual Studio Code.
 My `~/.gitignore` file looks like this currently:

 ```gitignore
 .idea/
 .vscode/
 ```

-I want Git to ignore these folders across all my repositories, so I don't accidentally commit and push my specific IDE configurations to any repository.

-One alternative to having these folders in the global gitignore would be to add them to each repo's `.gitignore` file instead.
-However, if you contribute to several projects, you'll find that not all maintainers want all their `.gitignore` files to support every IDE folder, or every specific file/folder you might want to ignore.
-Having them ignored globally on all your projects works really well in these scenarios.
+The reason I like to keep these directories ignored everywhere is twofold.
+Firstly, I don't accidentally commit and push my IDE configurations to the repositories I contribute to.
+Secondly, I understand that I want to ignore these folders because I use those IDEs.
+But the IDE choice is a matter of personal preference, and not everyone in a project will want to ignore the same files as me.
+And I understand a project's maintainer to not wanting to have to maintain a list of ignored files for every specific IDE or tool their contributors want to use.

+Other than IDEs, there are other tools that create files in a project's directory, which means that files created by those tools are good candidates to be in your global gitignore file.
+If the tool is very specific to your needs, it might make sense to make the files that tool creates in your global gitignore.
+On the other hand, if that tool is something that a lot of people that use the repo are expected to use, it might make more sense to add it to the project's `.gitignore`.

+Always use your best judgement when ignoring git files globally as opposed to locally in each project, but now you know you have that choice!

+Let me know if you are currently using a global gitignore file, or are considering using one.
+And if so, what files will you ignore globally?